Author:

 Revenue-based financing (RBF) has gained popularity among small and medium businesses, startups, e-commerce companies in recent years.

-In essence, revenue-based financing is an alternative financing method in which companies receive funding based on future revenue.
+In essence, revenue-based financing is an alternative financing method to bank loans in which companies receive funding based on future revenue.

 After putting in an application for revenue-based financing, risk assessments will be conducted on your business.